ameeshabraham-cipher/IntelloCyberTech/GITHUB_PAGES_DEPLOYMENT.md

   - Builds the static site using Vite
   - Deploys to the `gh-pages` branch
   - Automatically runs when you push to main/master branch
+  - Uses proper GitHub token permissions for deployment

+> **IMPORTANT**: Make sure GitHub Actions has proper permissions in your repository.
+Go to Settings > Actions > General > Workflow permissions and select "Read and write permissions".

 ### 3. SPA Routing Configuration (Already Set Up)